gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 #  Exam information

-**The exam is a 5 hours, written exam, with aids, including computer, headphone and internet**.
+**The exam is a 5 hours, written exam, with aids, including computer.**.

 The ordinary exam is in June.
 The reexam is in August.